shanalikhan/code-settings-sync/README.md

 ## Download your Settings

-**Press Ctrl + Alt + d it will ask your github account access token.**
+**Press Shift + Alt + d it will ask your github account access token.**

-> Type "Sync" In Command Palette into order download / upload
+> Type ">Sync" In Command Palette into order download / upload

 Enter the github account in the window and click enter.